dagenester/ignite-day2-aks/README.md

 ## Troubleshoot Application with Azure Container Insights

-In the Azure portal navigate to your AKS cluster, which is listed under "Kubernetes Service.
+In the Azure portal navigate to your AKS cluster, which is listed under "Kubernetes Service".
 Once you have selected your cluster, select "Monitor Containers" in the center screen navigation.

 ![Azure Monitor For Containers](./img/monitor-center.png "Azure Monitor For Containers")

-Now select "Controllers" from the top navigation and scroll to you find the "captureorder" controller.
-Now select "live logs" on the right panel to see the logs for the captureorder service.
+Now select "Controllers" from the top navigation and scroll to you find the "captureorder-" controller.
+Expand this object, and choose one of the "captureorder" controllers listed.
+Select "View live data (preview)" on the right panel to see the logs for the captureorder service.

-You'll see that the "connection is refused" and if we look at the Environmental Variable on the right side we can see we have  "wrong-password" for the MongoDB server.
+You may see that the "connection is refused" in one of the log entries.
+If we look at the "Environmental Variable" on the right side we can see we have  "wrong-password" for the MongoDB server.
 Since we have the wrong password our app is unable to make a connection to the MongoDB database that it's dependant on.

 ![Live Logs](./img/live-log.png "Live Logs")